October 19, 2018

 Ronald Musume, a clothing vendor for the past six years, has been relying on the multi-tier pricing system since the bond note was introduced.
 Musume says he charges customers $18 for a pair of men’s trousers if they choose to pay with mobile money, and $16 for cash transactions.

-“If I do not do that, I run at a loss because I need to buy foreign currency at a high rate from the black market to go order my goods from South Africa,” he explains, as he sorts through his merchandise.
+“If I do not do that, I run at a loss, because I need to buy foreign currency at a high rate from the black market to go order my goods from South Africa,” he explains while he sorts through his merchandise.

 Fortune Moyo, GPJ Zimbabwe

 Dumisani Mloyi, who sells accessories along some of the busiest streets in Bulawayo, also uses the multi-tier pricing system.
-He prefers for most of his customers to pay with mobile money, because mobile-money transaction fees are less than debit-card transaction fees, he says.
-Mloyi, however, accepts cash for items $2 and below, he says.
+He prefers that customers pay with mobile money, because mobile-money transaction fees are less than debit-card transaction fees, he says.
+Mloyi, however, accepts cash for items costing $2 or less, he says.

 James Runako, a student at Lupane State University and an uncompromising bargain hunter, is a fan of the multi-tier pricing system.
 Runako doesn’t have a bank account.
 He says his family sends him a monthly allowance, in U.S. dollars, through MoneyGram, a global money transfer service.